 At a time when the current refugee crisis dominates the headlines in Europe (though only when the Greek financial debacle doesn’t crowd it out), it’s fascinating to read about an earlier time in European history when the French people, in particular, seemed just as obsessed with refugees as they are now.
-Murder in Belleville, set in 1994, revolves around the lingering fallout from the French-Algerian War of 1954 to 1962 — one of those tragic events that continues to reverberate in French society today in the Parisian suburbs crowded with Muslim refugees.
+Cara Black‘s Murder in Belleville, a well-crafted murder mystery set in 1994, revolves around the lingering fallout from the French-Algerian War of 1954 to 1962 — one of those tragic events that continues to reverberate in French society today in the Parisian suburbs crowded with Muslim refugees.

 Though appealing as much for its historical and geographical detail, Murder in Belleville is, at heart, a detective story.
 The book features the Parisian P.I.
 Aimee Leduc and her brilliant sidekick, Rene Friant, a computer-hacking wizard who is described as a “handsome dwarf.”
 As the novel opens, Leduc is drawn into the troubled life of an acquaintance, Anais de Froissart, the wife of the French Minister of War.
 In short order, Leduc and Anais witness the murder of the minister’s mistress in the fiery explosion of her car.
 Hired by the wife, Leduc must now attempt to learn the identity of the car-bomber and to unravel the mystery surrounding the minister and his mistress, meanwhile saving his wife and small daughter.